aerogear-attic/aerogear-windows-oauth2/README.md

 Inject OAuth2Module WebRequest http object in [3] and uses the WebRequest to GET/POST etc...

-Because of the browser dance you'll have to add the folling to OnActivated.
+Because of the browser dance you'll have to add the following to OnActivated.
 When the application gets relaunced with the token from the browser.
 ```csharp
 protected async override void OnActivated(IActivatedEventArgs args)
 {